Bandwidth/node-bandwidth/README.md

     <script src="https://unpkg.com/node-bandwidth@pre/dist/node-bandwidth.min.js"></script>
 ```

+You can use any favorite build tool like `webpack`, `browserify`, `jspm`, etc with this library.

+If you use AMD module loader you can use script from `dist/node-bandwidth.amd.js` (or load it as https://unpkg.com/node-bandwidth@pre/dist/node-bandwidth.amd.js).

+If you use CommonJS module loader you can use script from `dist/node-bandwidth.common.js/index.js` (or load it as https://unpkg.com/node-bandwidth@pre/dist/node-bandwidth.common.js/index.js).

+For SystemJS module loader you can use script from `dist/node-bandwidth.system.js` (or load it as https://unpkg.com/node-bandwidth@pre/dist/node-bandwidth.system.js).

 ## Initialization

 All interaction with the API is done through a `api` Object.
 The api factory function takes an Object containing configuration options.
 The following options are supported: